 fascinating, well-argued and highly original.
 If youll excuse a

-reviewers cliche, Constructing the World is required reading for
+reviewers cliché, Constructing the World is required reading for

 philosophers interested in epistemology or the foundations of

-semantics. * Tom Donaldson, Notre Dame Philosophical Reviews *
+*Tom Donaldson, Notre Dame Philosophical Reviews*

 ![]() |